 Accommodation in Mount Cook Village on night 8

 Day 9-10: Tekapo

 Once you’ve had your fill of mountainous gluttony, the drive toward Tekapo will serve you well.
-It’s a flatter road than you’ve been driving on so far, but still delightful.
+It’s a flatter road than the one you’ve been driving on so far, but still delightful.

-Tekapo is just over an hours drive from Mount Cook and is a little town situated next a beautiful turquoise lake which has the same name.
+Tekapo is a little town situated next to a beautiful turquoise lake of the same name.

 Watching the milky way twinkle above the Church of the Good Shepherd or searching for distant nebulae through a telescope at the Mount John Observatory will make you feel very small.

-Your last journey from Tekapo is a 3 hour drive back to Christchurch International Airport.
+Your last journey from Tekapo is a 3-hour drive (222 km / 138 miles) back to Christchurch International Airport.